-A National Panel of not more than three (3) arbitrators will be established to hear certified cases involving national interpretations or other cases which the parties agree have substantial significance.
-Arbitrators on the National Panel will be assigned to hear cases on a rotating basis.
+A National Panel of not more than three (3) arbitrators will be established to hear pending cases involving national interpretations or other cases which the parties agree have substantial significance.
 Member(s) of the Area Panel may by mutual agreement be member(s) of the National Panel.
+Following the parties' decision to request hearing dates from the national arbitrators, these arbitrators will be assigned to hear cases on a rotating basis.
+The case pending with the earliest date of appeal to the national arbitration list will be scheduled for hearing unless the parties agree to schedule another case out of order.